Restoration of Peter: Peter appointed as shepherd

 In response to Peter's three affirmations of love for him, Jesus gives Peter three commands: "Feed my lambs" / "Take care of my sheep" / "Feed my sheep".
 Jesus is re-commissioning Peter as an apostle and leader in the church.
 "Sheep" is a common metaphor in the New Testament to refer to the people of God.
 This is the origin of the word "pastor", which means "shepherd".

 The 1913 Catholic Encyclopedia argues that the title "Vicar of Christ", given to the Pope, is founded on these words of Jesus, "by which He constituted the Prince of the Apostles guardian of His entire flock in His own place, thus making him His Vicar and fulfilling the promise made in Matthew 16:18–19."
 Protestant theologians such as D. A. Carson argues that "neither founding pre-eminence nor comparative authority is in view" in this passage.
 Writing from an Orthodox perspective, Victor Potapov argues that the word "feed" does not signify "the supreme authority of pastorship," but simply "the authority and responsibilities of pastorship proper to all the apostles and their successors."

 Jesus' prediction of Peter's death

 Jesus then describes Peter's future to him, and says "someone else will dress you and lead you where you do not want to go" (John 21:18, NIV).
 The narrator interprets this as referring to Peter's martyrdom (John 21:19).
 According to a tradition found in the apocryphal Acts of Peter, Peter was crucified upside-down.

+Another possibility is argued for by classicist Timothy Barnes.
+He suggests that if the author of John knew the rough details of Peter's death, these verses actually imply that Peter was not crucified, but rather burned alive.
+According to the historian Tacitus, Nero ordered the Christians he accused of being behind the Great Fire of Rome to be burned alive as a sort of poetic justice.
+Criminals were generally crucified naked (despite later art often depicting Jesus allowed a loincloth for modesty), a poor fit for being "dressed" by another, while burning someone alive may have involved placing an oil-soaked tunic on them, suggesting that the verse may have been a reference to just such a vestment.

 "Follow me"

 After having said all the above, Jesus said to Peter, "Follow me" (John 21:19).
-Romano Guardini argues, "Here too an event from the past is recalled, transfigured, and continued."
+Guardini argues, "Here too an event from the past is recalled, transfigured, and continued."
 At the moment Peter became happy again since he realized that he has been forgiven, and then he resumed "something of his old garrulousness".